Stevia vs. Erythritol: Which Sugar Alternative Is Best?

 Effects on Blood Sugar

 One of the critical considerations when choosing a sugar alternative is its impact on blood sugar levels.
-Stevia, with its negligible carbohydrate content, is a top choice for people looking to maintain stable blood sugar.
-It does not raise blood sugar levels, making it a suitable option for diabetics and those following low-carb diets.
+Stevia, with its negligible carbohydrate content, is a top choice for people looking to maintain blood sugar levels already within the normal range.

 Erythritol also shines in this department.
 Despite its sweet taste, erythritol doesn't significantly affect blood sugar levels.
 Because the body absorbs but doesn't metabolize it, it passes through the digestive system virtually unchanged, leading to minimal or no increase in blood glucose.
 This also makes erythritol a safe choice for those watching their blood sugar.